 Robertsonian Translocation and Partial/Segmental Trisomy

 In some people, parts of chromosome 21 fuse with another chromosome (usually chromosome 14).
 This is called a Robertsonian translocation.
 The person has a normal set of chromosomes, but one chromosome contains extra genes from chromosome 21.
 When a person with a Robertsonian translocation has a child, the extra genetic material from chromosome 21 is inherited and the child will have Down syndrome.
 Robertsonian translocations occur in a small percentage of Down syndrome cases.

 In extremely rare cases, very small pieces of chromosome 21 are incorporated into other chromosomes.
 This is known as partial or segmental trisomy 21.

 Mosaic Down Syndrome

-About 2% to 4% of Down syndrome cases are mosaic.
+Another small percentage of Down syndrome cases are mosaic.
 In mosaic Down syndrome, some cells in the body have three copies of chromosome 21 and the rest of the cells are unaffected.
 For example, a person might have skin cells with trisomy 21, while all other cell types are normal.
 Mosaic Down syndrome can sometimes go undetected, because a person with mosaic Down syndrome does not necessarily have all the characteristic physical features and often is less cognitively impaired than a person with trisomy 21.
 A person with mosaic Down syndrome may also be misdiagnosed as having trisomy 21.